IrvanFza/horizon-overlay-open-source-cluely/README.md

-## Horizon Overlay
+## Horizon Overlay: Open Source Cluely

-Displays a private, detection-free window.
+A positive AI overlay to empower you.
+Private, detection-free window.

 For the free direct download: https://www.onhorizon.ai/